knopflerfish/knopflerfish.org/osgi/framework/readme.txt

      Make the system class loader export all standard JRE 1.5 packages as javax.swing.*

+     Only used when "org.osgi.framework.system.packages" is not set.

      Default: false

    org.knopflerfish.framework.system.export.all_16
      Make the system class loader export all standard JRE 1.6 packages as javax.swing.*

+     Only used when "org.osgi.framework.system.packages" is not set.

      Default: false